seslattery/slides-kubernetes-101/slides.md

 ]
 .right-column[
-Users benefits:
+Developer benefits:

 1. Packaging, deployment and reuse
-2. Efficiency and overcommit
+2. Efficiency and scalability
-3. Security
+3. Security and Auditing

-This list is in order
 ]
 ]